Rogue One (2016)

 I remember watching this teaser in my car as I waited for an appointment at a doctor’s office, and then watching it again several more times that day.
 It seemed like everything I had come to expect from a Star Wars movie – well, the promise of each Star Wars movie – and more: Mythology.
 A hero’s journey.
 An epic battle between good and evil.
 More than anything, it felt to me more naturalistic and real than anything I’d experienced before.
 Then, a couple of months later, a new trailer came out which ended with a wounded Jyn facing off against a TIE Fighter on top of a communications tower.
 I almost lost my shit.

 The bad news?
 Some of these things did not make it into the movie.
-They were edited out and reshuffled for reasons unknown (perhaps Disney thought the original cut was too somber?).
+They were edited out and reshuffled for reasons unknown (writer Tony Gilroy was also hired to do reshoots).
 The good news is, it doesn’t matter.
 The overall feel of these scenes has been maintained in the released version of Rogue One, a film that somehow manages to fit nicely within the parameters of the Star Wars universe and yet forge its own separate and unique identity.

 Rogue One tells the story of the group of rebels who were able to locate and steal the architectural plans to the Death Star, the Imperial weapon of mass destruction that figures prominently in the 1977 film (basically, without this band of outcasts, the Alliance wouldn’t destroy the space station, the Empire wouldn’t strike back, and Darth Vader wouldn’t be defeated or even find redemption.
 Whew!).
 At the center is Jyn, a young woman who as a child saw her mother murdered and her father kidnapped by Imperial forces.
 Now a conflicted adult, Jyn is approached by the Alliance so she can assist them in finding the schematics to the Death Star.
 Her journey from apathetic observer to resistance fighter is the backbone of the film, another strong female cut from the same cloth as Rey (Daisy Ridley) from last year’s The Force Awakens.